About Top Catholic Songs

 Q. I am a Catholic musician.
 I want to promote my music.
 How do I join this community?

 A. Become a registered user at this site: Create a New Account.
 You may create your own stories, blog and forum topics.
-Upload your music to iTunes, CDBaby, SoundCloud or YouTube and place links to your songs in a story.
-Our staff will be happy to help you with getting your music heard.
+Upload your music to iTunes, CDBaby, SoundCloud or YouTube and place links to your songs in a story or blog post.

-Q. Why are do some psalms have two numbers?
+Q. Why do some psalms have two numbers?

 You may have seen, for example, Psalm 22(23).
 The numbering of the Psalms differs—mostly by one, between the Hebrew (Masoretic) and Greek (Septuagint) manuscripts.
 Protestant translations use the Hebrew numbering, but other Christian traditions vary.
 More information here: Numbering differences for the psalms